RichardRed0x/politeia-digest/issue-026.md

 ## About this issue

-Snapshot for this issue based on this [commit](https://github.com/decred-proposals/mainnet/commit/dc094d7a9fe9a4fd5787353b7d75cfae3e0effeb).
+Snapshot of Politeia data for this issue is based on this [commit](https://github.com/decred-proposals/mainnet/commit/dc094d7a9fe9a4fd5787353b7d75cfae3e0effeb).

 Content for this edition was authored by @richardred and @s_ben with fixes from @bee.